imenesg/cobra-kai-clone/README.md

 It's a repository of Cobra Kai Portifolio website clone using HTML5, CSS3 and JS.

 # Inspired by
 The character Miguel Diaz, played by Xolo Maridueña, developed a Portifolio website for his sensei Johnny Lawrence in Cobra Kai Series.
+This website is for new students on DoJo! #NoMercy